cruxstack/terraform-aws-cloudfront-middleware-at-edge/README.md

 This Terraform module deploys customizable and reusable Lambda@Edge functions that provide middleware for AWS CloudFront.

-## Features
+## Middlewares

-- **Authentication & Authorization**: This feature provides authentication and authorization to restrict access to a site hosted on CloudFront.
-Users can optionally customize the authorization rules via an Open Policy Agent (OPA) policy.
+- **`auth-at-edge`**: Also known as `cognito-at-edge`, this feature provides authentication and authorization to restrict access to a site hosted on CloudFront.
+Users can _optionally_ customize the authorization rules via an Open Policy Agent (OPA) policy.
-- **URL Rewriting**: This feature rewrites the URLs of requests.
+- **`url-rewriter`**: This feature rewrites the URLs of requests.
 Users can define URL rewrite rules via an Open Policy Agent (OPA) policy.

 ## Usage